Professor of Anthropology

-Steve Arounsack is a visual anthropologist with a strong background in film and digital media production.
+Steve Arounsack is a visual anthropologist with a strong background in community storytelling and digital media production.
 In particular, he is interested in the proliferation of Southeast Asian media and the representation of those regional cultures.
-His ethnographic research in Southeast Asia—principally Laos and Thailand—spans roughly 25 years.
+His ethnographic research in Southeast Asia—principally Laos and Thailand—spans roughly 30 years.

-Also evident in his work is a strong community focus.
+Also evident in his work is an applied community focus.
 Dr. Arounsack developed several multi-media interfaces that showcased the human experience: war, resettlement, and healing.
-He served as the Co-Director (2016-2019) of the Center for Lao Studies’ Between 2 Worlds Project, the lead for the Legacies of War’s multimedia projects, and as the first editor-in-chief of Lao Vision Magazine, one of the nation’s first Lao American magazines.
+He served as the co-director (2016-2019) of the Center for Lao Studies’ Between 2 Worlds Project, the lead for the Legacies of War’s multimedia projects (2007, 2018), and as the first editor-in-chief (1996) of Lao Vision Magazine, one of the nation’s first Lao American magazines.

-Dr. Arounsack was part of the inaugural class of national Gates Millennium Scholars and won a prestigious Sony Electronics award for innovative teaching.
-Dr. Arounsack is an associate professor of cultural anthropology and currently serves as the director of the Keck Visual Anthropology Lab (KVAL), one of the most advanced of its kind in California.
-He earned a Ph.D. in Ecology at the University of California, Davis in 2006.
+Dr. Arounsack was part of the inaugural class of national Gates Millennium Scholars and earned a prestigious Sony Electronics award for innovative teaching.
+Dr. Arounsack is a professor of cultural anthropology and currently serves as the director of the Keck Visual Anthropology Lab (KVAL), one of the most advanced of its kind in California.
+He earned a Ph.D. in Ecology from the University of California, Davis.

 - Building: Demergasso-Bava Hall

 - Office Hours: By appointment